 In order to develop a proper photography business plan, you must know what it takes to start such a business.
 Let’s discuss the minimum requirements for a photography startup.

 1- A digital camera; of course the price varies, but if you’re a passionate photographer, you may already have one.
-In case if you do not have one, you must invest in a good digital camera.
+In case if you do not have one, you must invest in a good digital camera, for which you may ask friends and family to fund your startup.

 2- Access to a computer with internet connection.